collective/Products.SimpleGroupsManagement/README.txt

 You only need to go to the *portal_properties* tool of you portal and modifiy the new **simple_groups_management_properties**.

-In the *sgm_data* section you need to inser a set of strings like
+In the *sgm_data* section you need to insert a set of strings like

 ::